kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 (Success) and the pod is transitioned into a "Completed" state or the expected length of the pod run is less than 10 minutes.
 This KEP proposes a three-pronged approach to revisiting the CrashLoopBackoff behaviors for common use cases:
-1. modifying the standard backoff delay to decay slower, then plateau sharply, using empirically derived defaults intended to maintain node stability
+1. modifying the standard backoff delay to decay slower
 2. allowing containers to opt-in to an even faster backoff curve regardless of exit conditions
 3. reducing the backoff decay even further to sub-10 seconds plus jitter for all pods transitioning directly from a `Completed` state

+For each of these changes, the exact values are subject to modification in the alpha period in order to empirically derive  derived defaults intended to maintain node stability.

 ## Motivation